peterthehan/discord-reaction-role-bot/README.md

   }
   ```

-  - An emoji id for custom emojis.
+  - An emoji ID for custom emojis.
 You can get a custom emoji's ID by sending `\:YourCustomEmoji:` in chat (prefix a backslash `\` character in front of your desired emoji).

   ```js
   "emojiRoleMap": {